vhxnif/ifcli/README.md

 ## Config

+To configure various application settings using the `ifct -s` command.**Please configure the large model settings before use.**

+To use MCP Server, you must first configure the relevant information and enable MCP functionality for the current chat session `ifct cf -p`.

+The `EDITOR` environment variable must be configured to enable configuration editing and related system functions.If not configured, `vim` will be used as the default editor.

+### Data Path

 **Windows:** Data and MCP configurations are stored in %APPDATA%\ifcli.

 **macOS/Linux:** They are located in $HOME/.config/ifcli.

-The `EDITOR` environment variable must be configured to enable configuration editing and related system functions.
+Every release includes a version-specific data file (ifcli_<version>.sqlite).
+You will need to handle data migration separately.

 ## Command